mmerickel/pyramid_auth_demo/docs/index.rst

 indistinguishable from the object-level security demo and all of the concepts learned transfer over easily.

 This demo is built around a wiki-style website that allows users to view and create pages.
+All of the code for each demo is available on GitHub at `<https://github.com/mmerickel/pyramid_auth_demo>`__ and should be used to follow along as only certain parts of each demo are shown in the narrative.

 .. toctree::
    :maxdepth: 2